LP-CDF/AMi_Image_Analysis/README.md

 Hopefully, it should work on other linux distributions, MacOS and Windows.
 You will need a screen with minimum resolution of **1920*1080**.

-It is recommended to create a virtual environment for python (see INSTALL.md)
+It is recommended to create a virtual environment for python (see INSTALL.txt)

 Download the latest released version and gunzip it or clone this repository with git clone https://github.com/LP-CDF/AMi_Image_Analysis AMi_Image_Analysis.